 Sophisticated setting, contemporary Catalan cooking.

 Pàrquing del Sucre

-Free parking 10 minutes from centre.
+Free parking 10 minutes from center.

 Camping Santa Eugenia Park

-Peaceful camping 11 minutes from Vic centre.
+Peaceful camping 11 minutes from Vic center.